Plumsail/forms-docs/Public/how-to/data-table-convert-html.rst

 How to generate HTML-template for Data Table and convert it into PDF document with Power Automate
 ==========================================================================================================

 This article will describe how you can convert :ref:`designer-datatable` into HTML template with |Plumsail Documents|.
+You can use any form with DataTable control, but we'll use our :doc:`example Expense Reimbursement form <../examples/expense-reimbursement>`.

 It's an example of using Plumsail Forms data with Plumsail Documents, and you can also check how to :doc:`convert web form with Data Table into PDF </how-to/data-table-flow>`.